Michael Ray Helfrich, President of York City Council

 Mobile: (717) 779-7915

 Michael Ray Helfrich, a Democrat, was first elected to York City Council in November 2011 and was sworn into office on January 3, 2012.
 After a successful campaign Michael was re-elected to City Council in November 2015 and was again sworn into office on January 4, 2016.
 He currently serves as Vice President of Council from January 4, 2016 to November 8, 2016 until he obtained the Presidency on November 9, 2016 following resignation of the seated Council President.
-Michael also serves as Chair of the Business Administration Committee of Council, and is a member of the Police, Fire, Economic & Community Development, and Public, and Vacant Property Review Committees of Council.
+Michael also serves as Chair of the Business Administration Committee of Council, and is a member of the Public Works, Rules & Administrative Code, and Vacant Property Review Committees.

 Born the son of Kenneth R. Helfrich from Girard Avenue in the City of York and Christine Hartmann from Frankfurt, Germany, Michael grew up in West York but spent a lot of his time in the City of York in his youth.
 Michael graduated in the top five of his class in 1988 from West York High School.
 After graduation, Michael attended York College for a period of time but spent most of his "twenties" traveling the country.
 He had the opportunity to visit places such as Boulder, Colorado, New Orleans, Louisana, and the Florida Keys.